Food for Thought

 Free breakfasts and lunches are provided for every Petersburg student as part of the Community Eligibility Provision of the U.S. Department of Agriculture.
 Starting on the first day of school and continuing every day that school is in session, Petersburg students receive free nutritious breakfasts and lunches.
-Petersburg was one of the first two districts to qualify when the program became available in Virginia; 2017-18 is the fourth year Petersburg children have benefited.
+Petersburg was one of the first two districts to qualify when the program became available in Virginia; 2014-15 was the first school year that Petersburg was covered by the Community Eligibility Provision.
 The breakfasts are grab-and-go, allowing students to select their breakfast as they arrive at school and eat it in their classroom.
 This allows an earlier start for instruction.
 Lunches are served and eaten in school cafeterias.

 The Community Eligibility Provision allows school districts with high percentages of low-income children to drop the complicated application process for families and offer free breakfasts and lunches to all students.
 This improves access to nutritious meals, simplifies life for families, cuts down on time spent in cashier lines and eliminates any stigma attached to the “free and reduced-price meal” label.
 The Community Eligibility Provision continues over the summer so students can continue to receive free breakfasts and lunches at summer school and other sites.
 Click here to learn more about this federal program.

 Westview Early Childhood Education Center and all four elementary schools participate annually in a federal program that provides samples of fresh fruits and vegetables throughout the school year.
 Through the Fresh Fruit and Vegetable Program, students can sample delicious and nutritious foods they might not otherwise encounter, such as kiwi fruit, fresh pineapple and spinach.